 I am Nnoka Godswill also known as Favtechblogger.

-Lover of Android/Technology, a passionate tech content creator with over 5 years + of blogging experience, an SEO god, a Marketer, and a final year Electronics and Computer Engineering student.
+Lover of Android/Technology, a passionate tech content creator with over 5 years + of blogging experience, an SEO god, a Marketer, and a graduate of Electronics and Computer Engineering from the University of Port Harcourt .

 Email the author at firstname.lastname@example.org.